Pidem/Academic_Machine_learning/README.md

 2. The Johnsson Lindenstrauss Transform (Testing the Efficiency of the structured pipeline)
 3. Clustering Algorithms.
 Kmeans and Kmeans++ - efficiency comparison
 4. New York Restaurants=Depending on my location, what sanatory conditions can I expect in restaurants ?
+5. Understand how to make a better recommendation for a ticketing company